akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 It was then that Roger, the Bishop of Salisbury, stepped forward.
 He was a quiet, scholarly figure, his fingers stained with the permanent grey of ink—the second most powerful man in England and keeper of the realm’s cold reality.

-“My lord the king,” Roger said, his voice precise, “It is well met, for I would speak of a son, not in terms of silver and swords but, in I would speak of souls, of welfare.”
+“My lord the king,” Roger said, his voice precise, “It is well met, for I would speak of a son, not in terms of silver and swords but, I would speak of souls, of welfare.”

 Henry turned, his eyes wary.